ergest/sql_patterns/Book/chap2.md

 259457154|2021-12-06 07:56:54.167|70242375|      2|2702894|
 ```

-If we join them on `user_id` the granularity of the final result will be multiplied to have as many rows per user:
+If we join them on `user_id` the granularity of the final result will be multiplied to have as many rows per user.
+Notice how the `user_name` repeats for each row:
 ```sql
 --listing 2.7
 SELECT